 I use VOX AC15 - a simple single-channel amp.
 When i play chords i have the gain set to 1/2, so i still get some extra volume when i step on my booster.
 If i set the gain at max., stepping on the booster brings just more drive, but volume doesn't change a bit.

-1. The wall wart you use is not stabilized, or your pedals draw more current than the limit wall wart was built for (see the plate information)
+2. Your pedals draw more current than the limit wall wart was built for (see the plate information).

 DC socket ground pin 1 -> transformer ground wire -> DC socket ground pin 2 -> enclosure 2 -> cable jack ground -> enclosure 1 -> back to the DC socket ground pin 1

-4. Quirky, home-made electrification in your house - very often a cause of hum and squealing.
+5. Quirky, home-made electrification in your house - very often a cause of hum and squealing.

-When i plug my germanium based pedal in my pedalboard, and connect the common DC power supply in, everything turns off
+When i plug my germanium based pedal in my pedal board, and connect the common DC power supply in, everything turns off

 These obsolete circuits often incorporate PNP transistors that are fed by negative voltage.
-That means that you can't plug them on one common power supply together with the modern, NPN pedals.
+That means that you can't plug them to one common power supply together with the modern, NPN pedals.
 The best solution is to use:

 - a power supply that contains more than one transformer, where one of the transformers provides the negative voltage (to feed the PNP pedal)

-- the transformer provides a symmetrical voltage (+ <> 0 <> -)
+- a transformer that provides a symmetrical voltage (+ <> 0 <> -)

 - more separated wall warts

-- Psychosomatic nature of a man.
+Psychosomatic nature of a man.
 I can hear what i want to hear - it works just flawlessly.
 Only blind testing, while the listener doesn't know which of the tested devices is engaged can bring trustworthy results.

 My Fuzz Face doesn't play well when i put a tuner in front of it

-updated: September 29, 2010
+updated: September 27, 2023